Gift and Inheritance Tax. Capital Acquisitions Tax. Dwelling House Exemption. CAT Reliefs and Exemptions

 - The Dwelling House Relief is available for inheritances of a dwelling house or part of a dwelling house only.
 It is no longer available for gifts or gifts which convert to inheritances in circumstances where the donor dies within two years of the date of the gift.

-- The donor must have occupied the dwelling house as his/her sole or main residence at the date of his/her death.
+- The donor must have occupied the dwelling house as their sole or main residence at the date of his/her death.
 Please be aware that this requirement will be relaxed in situations where the deceased person could not remain in the dwelling house due to mental or physical infirmity.
-In other words if that individual requires specialist care in, say, a nursing home and as a result, has to leave his/her home, then he/she will be deemed to continue to occupy the property during that period.
+In other words if that individual requires specialist care in, say, a nursing home and as a result, has to leave their home, then they will be deemed to continue to occupy the property during that period.

 - The beneficiary/successor must not have an interest in any other dwelling house or part of a dwelling house at the date of the inheritance and

 - The beneficiary/successor must continue to occupy the dwelling house as his/her main or sole residence for six years from the date of the inheritance.
-Please be aware that this requirement will be relaxed in situations where the beneficiary/successor cannot remain in the dwelling house due to mental or physical infirmity or because the terms of his/her employment requires him/her to live elsewhere.
+Please be aware that this requirement will be relaxed in situations where the beneficiary/successor cannot remain in the dwelling house due to mental or physical infirmity or because the terms of their employment requires them to live elsewhere.

 What does this mean?

-The amendment to Section 86 CATCA 2003 (Exemption relating to certain dwellings) has removed a valuable tax planning opportunity and will lead to unforeseen tax liabilities for individuals who receive gifts.
+The amendment to Section 86 CATCA 2003 (Exemption relating to certain dwellings) has removed a valuable tax planning opportunity and will lead to unforeseen Capital Acquisitions Tax liabilities for individuals who receive gifts.

 To most it seems like an excessive way of addressing the problem of wealthy families using this exemption as a means of transferring property to the next generation tax free.
 For many families in Ireland the “Dwelling House Relief” was used by parents to help their children get on to the property ladder.
 Some, however, welcome this amendment stating that it will ensure that family members who genuinely want to live with and care for elderly parents will inherit the family home tax free providing the conditions are met.